LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_schema.md

 Put a checkmark against the WeightingAttribute attribute and then click OK to close the dialog.

 This will cause the attribute to be exposed in the custom transformer definition:

+It will also cause a user parameter to be created.
+Locate the parameter in the Navigator window (it should be called WEIGHTINGATTRIBUTE) right-click on it and choose Edit Definition.

+Put a checkmark in the Optional field, as this should not be compulsory (the user might not have an attribute to weight the results by).

+8) Duplicate ExpressionEvaluator

+Make a duplicate copy of the existing ExpressionEvaluator and connect it in parallel to the current one.
+Then put a Tester in beforehand where the Passed port goes to one

+ExpressionEvaluator and the Failed port goes to the other:

+**9)** Set up Tester

+Open up the Tester parameters dialog.
+Make a test for where WeightingAttribute > 0

+**10)** Adjust Equation